gallolabs/config/README.md

 - Event 'loaded' is emitted
 - If previous config was loaded, the new config is compared and :
     + Event 'change' is emitted with patches, old config and new config
-    + Events 'change:xxx.xxx.xxx' are emitted with all the tree.
+    + Events 'change:/xxx/yyy/zzz' are emitted with all the tree.
 For example if admin.identity.name is modified, are emitted :
+        * change:/
-        * change:admin
+        * change:/admin
-        * change:admin.identity
+        * change:/admin/identity
-        * change:admin.identity.name
+        * change:/admin/identity/name

 Notes: To use watch, both configLoader must be configured to support it, and provided config must activate it (ex CONFIG_OPTS_WATCH=true)